How Do I Prevent Bruising After Fillers?

 Bruising, fillers, and you: How do you avoid bruising after fillers?
 The swelling, lumps and bumps that can happen when you get Botox, fillers like Juvederm or Restylane, Sculptra and other cosmetic injectables?

 Your pre-treatment and post-treatment actions can have a big effect on these.
-So here are a few pre and post treatment tips that can help you avoid any unnecessary bruising etc. Make sure to follow the instructions your doctor gives you and ask him or her any questions you have before the day of your procedure.
+So here are a few pre- and post-treatment tips that can help you avoid any unnecessary bruising after fillers etc. Make sure to follow the instructions your doctor gives you and ask him or her any questions you have before the day of your procedure.

 No matter whom you choose to do your injection, it is always best to avoid planning any important work or social events for 2-7 days after treatments.
 If you bruise easily, you may need to plan for 2 weeks to heal.
 Most bruises can be covered fairly well with make-up, but not all.
 If you have an extremely important event like a wedding or a reunion, I would recommend having fillers done 3-4 weeks before the big day, as sometimes bruises can last for up to 14 days.

 Avoid Bruising After Fillers Before Treatment